Lessons for those entering the workplace as a fresh grad

 in

+Do not be afraid of asking questions.
 The cardinal rule in being a newbie is to be always asking questions whenever you are not sure, but to ask Google and ChatGPT before turning to a colleague or manager.
 Remember, your job is to make your managerโ€™s job easier.
-It is a lot easier for them to answer a 30 second question than to panic over your rework and potential delay to timelines.
+It is a lot easier for them to answer a 30 second question than to panic over rework and potential delay to timelines.

 Never assume your boss knows that you are up to.
 It is better to drown your manager in updates than for your manager to wonder what you are up to.
 A helpful strategy I employ is to do a quick outline of the work that needs to be done and show it to your manager.
 In addition, when using collaborative tools such as Sharepoint, I like to plonk my structure down in my working file and share it so that my manager can always go in to see my progress at any time without having to ask me about it.